Theresa Caputo’s Ex-Husband Finds Love With New Girlfriend

 After 28 years together, The Long Island Medium Theresa Caputo and her husband, Larry, finalized their divorce.
-Recently, as the Inquisitr previously shared, Theresa spent Valentine’s Day with her daughter, Victoria, and showed off her “perfect man” in the form of a hunky looking chocolate bar.
+Recently, as the Inquisitr previously shared, Theresa spent Valentine’s Day with her daughter, Victoria, and showed off her “perfect man” in the form of a hunky-looking chocolate bar.
 Now, just a week after their daughter got engaged, Larry seems to be moving on as well.

-In an Instagram post by the reality star on Thursday, Larry showed off his new lady love, calling her his “baby boo”.
+In an Instagram post by the reality star on Thursday, Larry showed off his new lady love, calling her his “baby boo.”
 The duo cuddled up close for the snap, and gave lovey-looking eyes to the camera, as E!
 News shared.

 Back in June, Larry caught up with TMZ and played coy when asked about his love life following his split from Theresa.
 He said that there was someone new in the picture, but he would “leave it at that” — and opted not to comment further.
 It seems now, with romance in the air while they plan Victoria’s wedding, Larry has decided to show off his new woman, and his fans poured over the photo with words of encouragement and well wishes for the happy couple.